AlisProject/private-chain/README.md

 ```

 # Set SSM valuables
-You have to specify all of your SSM valuables.
+You have to specify SSM valuables as can as possible.
 - See: https://github.com/AlisProject/environment